Vector Optimization with Stochastic Bandit Feedback: THE ORDERING CONE

 Figure \ref{fig:cones} illustrates several examples of polyhedral ordering cones in $\mathbb{R}^2$.
-Throughout the paper, we assume that $C$ is a polyhedral ordering cone as described in Definition \ref{defn:polycone}.
-Without loss of generality, we assume that this description has no redundancies, that is, $W$ has the minimal number of rows; as well as that $|| \bs{w}_n ||_2 = 1$ for each $n \in [N]$.
-It follows that the interior of $C$ is given by
+Throughout the paper, we assume that $C$ is a polyhedral ordering cone as in Definition \ref{defn:polycone}.\footnote{Cone $C$ represents the preferences of the practitioner.
+It is treated as an input.} Without loss of generality, we assume that this description has no redundancies, that is, $W$ has the minimal number of rows; as well as that $|| \bs{w}_n ||_2 = 1$ for each $n \in [N]$.\footnote{Unless stated otherwise, all of the results in this paper hold when $C$ is a polyhedral ordering cone without redundancy and $|| \bs{w}_n ||_2 = 1$ for each $n \in [N]$.} It follows that the interior of $C$ is given by $\Int(C) = \{ \bs{x} \in \mathbb{R}^D \mid W \bs{x} > \bs{0} \}$.
 When all entries of $W$ are nonnegative, it is clear that $C \supseteq \mathbb{R}^D_{+}$.
-In financial mathematics, such cones have found applications in multi-asset markets with transaction costs as ``solvency cones'', where $W$ is calculated in terms of the bid and ask prices of the assets; see \cite{kabanov}.
+In financial mathematics, such cones have found applications in multi-asset markets with transaction costs as ``solvency cones'', where $W$ is defined in terms of the bid-ask prices of the assets; see \citet{kabanov}.